C.J. Jr. Davis – författare

 Skickas inom 10-15 vardagar

-The 1973 WHO (World Health Organization) classification of bladder tumours anticipated a probable need for eventual revision of the criteria for diagnosing papillary and flat bladder neoplasia.
-This is the revised classification, and a major new category has been introduced: papillary urothelial neoplasm of low malignant potential.
-Many of the tumours previously designated as papillary transitional cell carcinoma, grade I, now fall into that category.
-Another major change is in the designation of flat lesions, including a definition of carcinoma in situ.
-Finally, a number of variant forms of urothelial carcinoma are presented, along with new entities not recognized when the first edition was published.
+The 1973 WHO classification of bladder tumours anticipated a probable need for eventual revision of the criteria for diagnosing papillary and flat bladder neoplasia.
+A workshop sponsored by the WHO consisting of pathologists, urologists, cytologists, oncologists and basic scientists interested in bladder tumours addressed this subject, and after a follow- -up meeting sponsored by the International Society of Urological Pathology, the classification and terminology used in this text were agreed upon.
+A major change is in the introduction of a new category: papillary urothelial neoplasm of low malignant potential.
+Many of the tumours previously designated as papillary transitional cell carcinoma, grade I now fall into that category.
+Another major change is in the designation of flat lesions, and this includes a definition of carcinoma in situ.
+Furthermore, a number of variant forms of urothelials carcinomas are included as well as new entities not recognized when the 1st edition was issued.